ettomatic/organised-exchange/README.md

 - [ ] Make the Zoom link optional
 - [ ] If there's interest make it more configurable

+## Limitations & Alternatives

+organised-exchange is pretty simple and has been built as a read-only solution to simplify connecting whith complex authentication setups.
+If you are not limited by this, you'd find [Excorporate](https://github.com/emacsmirror/excorporate) a much more powerful solution.

+organised-exchange also requires having Docker or Ruby on your machine, which could definitely be a limitation for you.

+Another option to consider is using [ical2org.awk](https://orgmode.org/worg/org-tutorials/org-google-sync.html) to process you ics files as org files.

+Finally, if you are a Gmail user, you'd also consider syncing your Outlook calendar with Google calendar and then using one of the Google calendar sync tools for Emacs.

 ## Contributing